 This is the case with Janel, who has at least four other DCBSM specialists on her care team — providers who’ve deployed treatments and procedures to ease her pain, improve mobility, and control her cancer.

-Associate radiation director for the DCBSM, Scott Floyd, MD, PhD, joined Janel’s care team almost immediately.
+Associate Radiation Director of the DCBSM, Scott Floyd, MD, PhD, joined Janel’s care team almost immediately.

 “Her tumors were quite extensive when we met her,” says Floyd, who, beginning in December 2020, administered a five-day course of conventional radiation therapy to treat several spots where her breast cancer had spread, including bone tumors in her pelvis, lower back, and left ribs.